12 Tips to Help Your Partner Through SPD

 - I was going to be a whole lot busier over the coming months.

-Here are a few tips from someone (me!) whose wife went through pretty serious SPD and was bedridden for several months.
+Here are a few tips from someone (me!) whose partner went through pretty serious SPD and was bedridden for several months.
 There might be a few things I may have missed, but this list offers a good prep for what’s heading your way.

 1) Believe and support your partner!